stevensiht/PaperTrailLumberjack/README.md

 # PaperTrailLumberjack
 PaperTrailLumberjack is a CocoaLumberjack logger that helps log statements to your log destination at [papertrailapp](http://papertrailapp.com).
-It can log using TCP and UDP.
-On OS X, TLS is supported on TCP Connections, while, on iOS, TCP connections are currently only plain-text.
+It can log using TCP and UDP - the default, being TCP (with TLS).
-The default is UDP (which is always unencrypted).

 ## Usage